 We’re focused on helping graduates find jobs as data scientists!
 But depending on your background and what you like, you can also find work as a data engineer, data analyst, machine learning engineer, and related roles.

 Data science is everywhere, including cyber security, SaaS, banking, and retail.
-Big companies in San Antonio like USAA, Accenture, HEB, and Booz Allen Hamilton work in this realm, as do smaller agencies like Quickpath Analytics.
+Big companies like USAA, Accenture, HEB, and Booz Allen Hamilton work in this realm, as do smaller agencies like Quickpath Analytics.

 Most graduates will work as entry to mid-level Data Scientists.
 Depending on background experience and interest, they may also focus on specific sections of the data pipeline, like Data Engineering or Machine Learning Engineering.